 The fair values of various derivative instruments used for hedging purposes are disclosed in Note 13.
 Movements of the hedging reserve in shareholders' equity are shown in the statement of other comprehensive income.

-The fair values of hedging derivatives are classified as current.
+The fair values of hedging derivatives are classified as current or non-current based on timing except for exchange traded derivatives which are classified as current.

 Cash flow hedges